oskar-j/fastcat/README.md

 On Windows:

-> Please refer to instruction on installing [Vagrant Redis](https://github.com/ServiceStack/redis-windows)
+Please refer to instruction on installing [Vagrant Redis](https://github.com/ServiceStack/redis-windows).
+You will need an Ubuntu installation on your Windows, more information can be found here: [Install your Linux Distribution of Choice](https://docs.microsoft.com/pl-pl/windows/wsl/install-win10)

 ### Installing the module